jrenaud90/TidalPy/Documentation/utilities_x/graphics_x.md

 | `use_tobie_limits`, `x_limits`, `y_limits` | The axis limits used by Tobie et al. (2005), explicit per-panel limits, or radius and depth limits in km. |
 | `figure_size`, `show_plot` | Figure size in inches, and whether to call `plt.show()` before returning.
 The default is not to. |

-The returned `axes` is a two-by-three array.
-The first three radial functions across the top row and the last three below.
+The returned `axes` is a two-by-three array: the first three radial functions across the top row and the last three below.
 A legend appears whenever more than one curve is drawn.

-### Benchmark data
+### Benchmark Data

 `load_benchmark_ys(name)` returns a nested dict keyed first by radial function, `y1` through `y4`, then by model.
 Tobie et al. (2005) supplies a homogeneous model (`HG`) and two liquid-core models (`LC1`, `LC2`); Roberts and Nimmo (2008) supplies a homogeneous model (`HG`) and one liquid-core model (`LC`).
 Each entry is a `(values, radius)` pair.
 The digitized data files ship with the package, and `Benchmarks_x/RadialSolver/Enceladus_Tobie_Roberts.ipynb` reproduces both published figures.

-## Interior profiles
+## Interior Profiles

 ```python
 from TidalPy.Utilities_x.graphics_x import plot_interior